Palks-Studio/palks-studio-website/README.md

 - A public reference point
 - A support for understanding
 - A demonstration of structure and method
-- A concrete example of a sober architecture without CMS or database.
+- A concrete example of a sober architecture without CMS or database
+- as well as a free PDF quote generator, bilingual FR/EN, running entirely in the browser

 ---